Paradoxes and other adventures of contemporaneity

 Very often we ask the artist to show a way, almost as if he or she should be a prophet or a master.
 That is not who I am, my work doesn’t want to give solutions or certainties.
 I think that complexity cannot be simplified and summarized using concepts.
 Too many convictions do not allow you to understand reality nor do they represent a solution.
 Actually they turn out to be a prison for the mind.
 My aim is instead to provide the audience with some tools so that they can draw their own conclusions and get a wider perspective.
 Paradox does not explain reality.
 Paradox instead gives us a richer imagination which comes through the exaggeration of the ironic and surreal aspects of reality, through parody.

 It’s not up to me to express if and why my work is relevant.
 I can however highlight some of its characteristics.
 The aspect that perhaps I prefer is its narrative dimension.
-My story-telling code differs from reportage photography.
+But my story-telling code differs from that of reportage photography.
 I find that nowadays, especially after the introduction of social media, the public consumes images in the same frenzied way fast food changed our appreciation of real food.
 I purposefully compose a story in each photo, expressively inserting small details.
 My hope is that these details will act like natural flavors do in food, making the consumer enjoy their meal more.
-I want my art to use self-explanatory language, that speaks to people directly, and can be appreciated without critic’s explanations.

-A distinctive element of my work is that I do not personally shoot the photos, but I put together digital images taken from the web.
+Another unusual element of my work is that I do not personally shoot the photos, but I put together digital images taken from the web.
 I decided to reuse and recycle photos because of the overabundance of iconographic material posted on the Internet.
-I could almost be proud to be “ecological” under this point of view.
+I could almost be proud to be “ecological” under this point of view, as Smidt and Kessel did.
 The style is deliberately imperfect, following contemporary communication trends: collages of images and texts for commenting, in line with fake news and memes.
 I however pick the pictures in HD, so that I can produce large formats, in which you can appreciate the details.